Registered Agent Requirements in Michigan (the Law Says "Resident Agent")

 - We send compliance reminders before your Annual Statement deadline and other key dates

-Documents Your Resident Agent Receives
+Documents Your Registered Agent Receives

 - Service of process (lawsuits filed against your business)